 THE BACOLOD PUBLIC PLAZA

-The plaza is a trapezoidal park with beautiful rectangular and square-patterned mosaic of the stone floor paving the whole area.
-It has four fountains and at the center is the Pavilion where its sides are inscribed the four classical music composers Beethoven, Wagner, Haydn and Mozar.
-This is used as bandstand during concerts and events.
+The plaza is a trapezoidal park with a beautiful rectangular and a square-patterned mosaic of the stone floor paving the whole area.
+It has four fountains and at the center is the Pavilion where its sides are inscribed the four classical music composers Beethoven, Wagner, Haydn, and Mozart.
+This is used as a bandstand during concerts and events.

 LION’S PARK GRILL HAUS

-Lion’s Park serves inasal dishes at affordable price.
-We ordered pecho (Php80), garlic fried rice (Php22) and bottled calamansi juice (Php35).
+Lion’s Park serves inasal dishes at affordable prices.
+We ordered pecho (Php80), garlic fried rice (Php22), and bottled calamansi juice (Php35).
 It took around twenty minutes before our food was served.
 But the chicken had saved the day!
 There’s no need to dip it in soy sauce and calamansi as it was so juicy and flavorful.
 It was grilled just right.

 Operating hours: 10:00 am to 11:00 pm

-We will not leave Bacolod without bringing home pasalubong to our loved ones, friends and colleagues.
-We head off to Bongbong’s, the number one pasalubong center in the region and bought piaya, barquillos and biscocho.
+We will not leave Bacolod without bringing home pasalubong to our loved ones, friends, and colleagues.
+We head off to Bongbong’s, the number one pasalubong center in the region and bought piaya, barquillos, and biscocho.
 I also bought t-shirts for my mother, for me and for my daughter (Php280 each).
-Buy your pasalubong goodies here because prices are much higher in the airport.
+Buy your pasalubong goodies here because prices are much higher at the airport.

 Location: (the nearest branch in Tamera Plaza Inn)